mrozekadam/mrozekadam/README.md

 ### Hello there traveller!
-My name is Adam and I'm a student programmer based in Prague, Czech Republic
+I'm a student programmer based in Prague, Czech Republic